kyuupichan/electrumx/docs/ENVIRONMENT.rst

 server resource consumption and prevent simple DoS.

-Address subscriptions in ElectrumX are very cheap - they consume about 100 bytes of memory each (160 bytes from version 0.10.0) and are processed efficiently.
+Address subscriptions in ElectrumX are very cheap - they consume about 160 bytes of memory each and are processed efficiently.
 I feel the two subscription-related defaults below are low and encourage you to raise them.

 * **MAX_SESSIONS**